 I also use my home server to monitor my car (battery level, consumption, location) and report it all back, including the weather, to ABRP.

 Having your own server is a great way to learn new IT skills.
 A homelab server gives you the ability to test new programs, learn how to install VMs, and manage Windows or Linux servers without risking any data loss.

 You can use a hypervisor, like Vmware or Hyper-V to easily deploy servers and create a small network to play with.
 If you want to get started with Hyper-V, then make sure your read this guide on how to install and configure Hyper-V.

 There are a couple of options when it comes to building your own home server.
 You could buy an old enterprise-grade server on eBay, like this Hp DL360.
 These kinds of servers often have enough RAM, grade processing power, and support RAID configurations.

 The downside of these servers is that they make a lot of noise and use a significant amount of power.
-You can however replace the fans with quiet models, like these from Noctua.
+You can however replace the fans with quiet models, like those from Noctua.

 But for most home server configurations, these kinds of models are a bit overrated.
-An old laptop or desktop, however, are a great way to get started.
+An old laptop or desktop, however, is a great way to get started.

 If you want to build your own home server then there are a couple of things that you need to consider:

 - Power Consumption

 I have put together a part list to build your own low-power home server.
 In idle it should consume around 10 watts and with a couple of servers running around 20 watts.
 Hard drivers consume the most power, so the more you add the higher the consumption.